space space

 Door Pulls

-Japanese Cherry (very light pinkish brown).
+Imported from Japan.
+We offer them in Ebony and Japanese Cherry (very light pinkish brown).
 These are carefully hand-inlaid into the shoji frame, not attached to the surface.

 Door Panels